 The area around Hamburg is know for fresh fish dishes (don’t get fooled by our picture here, even though the Hamburger is named after this city it is not a traditional dish) while the South is known for all types of foods made of pork.

-The most famous way of preparing Spätzle is to top it with a huge amount of cheese (mountain cheese for the taste and some Limburger for the consistency).
+The most famous way of preparing Spätzle is to top it with a huge amount of cheese (mountain cheese for the taste and some Limburger for the consistency) which is called Käsespätzle.
 Spätzle originally come from the area around Stuttgart and are part of most Swabian dishes.

 The most famous Bratwürste are for sure the short and thin ones coming from Nürnberg.
 Grill your Bratwurst for 2 minutes on each side, put it in a bun, add some ketchup or moustard and ready is this iconic German dish called Bratwurstsemmel.

 Outside of Nürnberg Bratwürste are bigger and contain more fat.
 But no matter which size, Bratwürste are part of every German barbeque party.

 Invented in Berlin by Herta Heuwer in 1949 the Currywurst is usually made of a pork sausage either wrapped in ‘Darm’ (better not to Google what Darm means as otherwise this might put you off a bit) or without Darm.

 Cut into thin slices the sausage now is covered in a mix of Ketchup and some curry powder.
 And ready is your first German Currywurst.
 Traditionally you will eat the Currywurst accompanied by some french fries or a plain white bread.

 Germans sometimes are reffered to as ‘Kartoffeln’ as a joke, because it seems that everyday a German is having at least one dish which contains Kartoffeln.
 While this stereotype is not true, it is true that Bratkartoffeln are an excellent way of eating your portion of Kartoffeln in Germany.